Aberdeen Township, New Jersey: Aberdeen Township

 On November 8, 1977, the residents of Matawan Township voted to change the name of the Township to create a community identity separate from that of Matawan Borough.
 The residents voted to call their community Aberdeen Township.
 Officials believed the new name would draw attention to the Township, as it is listed first alphabetically among New Jersey's municipalities.

 Today, Aberdeen is a suburban township of 5.4 sqmi containing a mix of residential, light industry and shopping centers.
 Sections of the township include Cliffwood, Cliffwood Beach, Freneau, Oakshades, River Gardens, Strathmore, Santa Fe Junction and Woodfield.
-The population is approximately 17,000.
 Three postal ZIP Codes serve the township: 07721, 07735, and 07747.

 The Township is served by two volunteer fire companies, the Aberdeen Township Hose and Chemical Co.
 No. 1, organized in 1918, and the Cliffwood Volunteer Fire Co., organized in 1927.
 The Aberdeen Township Hose and Chemical Co.
 No. 1 marked its 100th anniversary on June 10, 2018, with a celebration at Lloyd Road Park and a parade along Lloyd Road.
 Two volunteer First Aid Squads response to the community's emergency medical needs; the Aberdeen Township First Aid and Rescue Squad, organized in 1954, and the South Aberdeen Emergency Medical Service, organized in 1970.
 A full-time Police Department was established in 1935.

 The Henry Hudson Trail is a 9 mi paved trail built on a former Central Railroad of New Jersey right-of-way and extending from Aberdeen Township east to Atlantic Highlands.

 Geography

 According to the United States Census Bureau, the township had a total area of 7.77 square miles (20.13 km2), including 5.45 square miles (14.10 km2) of land and 2.33 square miles (6.03 km2) of water (29.95%).

 The township is broken into two non-contiguous sections, with a small wedge-shaped exclave on the township's southwest corner separated from the rest of the township by a portion of Matawan on the opposite side of Route 79.

 Cliffwood Beach (2010 Census population of 3,194) and Strathmore (2010 population of 7,258) are unincorporated communities and census-designated places (CDPs) located within Aberdeen Township.
 Other unincorporated communities within Aberdeen Township include Cliffwood and Henningers Mills.

 The township borders Hazlet Township, Holmdel Township, Keansburg, Keyport, Marlboro Township and Matawan in Monmouth County; and Old Bridge Township in Middlesex County.
-The borough has a maritime border with Staten Island in New York City.
+The township has a maritime border with the borough of Staten Island in New York City.